rvedotrc/HYF-CPH-Git/homework-submission.md

 <br/>
 ❗

 If you name the branch incorrectly, your PR might get automatically closed (soon after opening), depending on the configurations that are set up at that moment in your homework repo.
-It is your responsibility to monitor it and, if needed, open a new PR from a new correctly-named branch.
+It is your responsibility to monitor it and, if needed, open a new PR from a new correctly-named branch. **Do not reopen the closed PR**.

 <br/>
 ❗❗❗